cartheur-cybie/sdk/README.md

 * [Super-iCybie](https://github.com/cartheur-cybie/Super-iCybie)

-## Version 2.00 - (ALPHA)
+## Version 2.00

-The SDK includes:
+This iCybie SDK includes:
-* A full C compiler (with some caveats)
+* A full C compiler, with some caveats.
-* The "IcLib2" ICybie runtime
+* The `iclib` iCybie runtime.
-* A very limited C runtime (ie. printf)
+* A limited C runtime.
-* Full "C" source to IcLib2 runtime
+* Full `C` source to `iclib` runtime.
-* Tools to upload programs to your Super ICybie using RS-232
+* Tools to upload programs to your Super-iCybie using RS-232 or FT232RL.
-* File compatibility with the Silverlit downloader (-l.bin,-h.bin)
+* File compatibility with the Silverlit downloader (`-l.bin`,`-h.bin`).
-* Samples
+* A collection of samples.

 All developer documentation is in the NOTES\*.TXT files.

 ### System ROM/Firmware:

-This release REQUIRES the *NEW* System ROM firmware + CROM for development.
-CROMINST 1.1 will upgrade the system ROM for you and install CROM.
-Cartridge programs created with the ICSDK will run in any ICybie with any of the three known versions of the system ROM.
+This release REQUIRES the *NEW* System ROM firmware + `CROM` for development. `CROMINST 1.1` will upgrade the system ROM for you and install `CROM`.
+Cartridge programs created with the SDK will run in any iCybie with any of the three known versions of the system ROM.

 _Cartridge only_

-The current ICSDK2 is designed to build `.ic3` programs (256KB cartridge programs that run in any ICybie).
+The current SDK is designed to build `.ic3` programs (256KB cartridge programs that run in any iCybie).
 These are packaged as two `.BIN` files (`-L.BIN`,`-H.BIN`) for compatibility with the SilverLit Downloader as well as the `sicburn` utility.
 Note that `sicburn` is a slightly improved version of the old `sicup` utility.

-The old `.IC0` format (of the SICSDK V1) is no longer supported.
-If you have previously used the SICSDK V1, you should un-install any `.IC0` programs before using the ICSDK2 (i.e. run `sicup restore.ic0`)
+The old `.IC0` format (of the `SICSDK` V1) is no longer supported.
+If you have previously used the `SICSDK` V1, you should un-install any `.IC0` programs before using the SDK (i.e. run `sicup restore.ic0`)

-Developing/installing programs into the system ROM (i.e. ICSUCK) is not (yet) supported in the SDK.
+Developing/installing programs into the system ROM (i.e. `ICSUCK`) is not supported in the SDK.

 ### What's in the SDK:

-Install in any folder (e.g.: C:\ICSDK recommended).
-All paths are set up to be relative.
-You do not need to change `PATH`, `INCLUDE` or `LIB` variables.
+Install in any folder, all paths are set up to be relative.
+You do not need to change `PATH`, `INCLUDE`, or `LIB` variables.

     README.TXT - this file